musti645/text-adventure-sama/README.md

 # text-adventure-sama
-A framework to create text adventures
+A framework to create text adventures built with Angular